FamilySearch/gedcomx-record/Processing-Gedcomx-Recordset.md

 # Processing a GEDCOM X Record Set

 A GEDCOM X record set file represents an indexed historical record.
 It will include a source description, a person (for each persona in the record), and relationships.
 The following table outlines some elements you may need to find as you consume the data.
-The formal Gedcom X specification is [here] (https://github.com/FamilySearch/gedcomx-record/blob/master/specifications/record-specification.md).
+The formal GEDCOM X specification is [here] (https://github.com/FamilySearch/gedcomx-record/blob/master/specifications/record-specification.md).

 ### Example Heading